solaranamnesis/walter-flight/meteorites-and-origin-life/full-text-english.md

 smoky-brown, lustreless ingredient accompanying the fragments of nickel-iron.
 Of the 0°85 per cent.
 0°72 is carbon and 0°13 hydrogen.
-Tschermak suggests that the luminous phenomena so often attending the fall of an aerolite and the “tail” left by many meteors and shooting stars may be due to the combustion of compounds of which carbon forms an important constituent.
+Tschermak suggests that the luminous phenomena so often attending the fall of an aerolite and the "tail" left by many meteors and shooting stars may be due to the combustion of compounds of which carbon forms an important constituent.

 1868.
-July 11th.—The curious meteorite of dull grey hue
+July 11th.---The curious meteorite of dull grey hue

 -and loose structure which fell on this day at Ornans, Doubs,